eylexlive/DiscordPAPIStats/README.md

 # DiscordPAPIStats
-Show your players stats on your Dicord server!
+Show your players stats on your Discord server!